ritikksahoo1/HealthBridge/README.md

 ## Features

-1. Prescription Upload: Users can upload prescription images or scanned documents.
+1. Prescription Upload: Users can upload images or scanned documents of prescriptions.
-2. OCR Extraction: The system employs PyTesseract and OpenCV to extract medicine names from prescriptions.
+2. OCR Extraction: Utilizes PyTesseract and OpenCV to extract medicine names from prescriptions.
-3. Medical Report Analysis: Patient medical reports are analyzed to provide relevant medication suggestions.
+3. Medical Report Analysis: Analyzes patient medical reports to provide relevant medication suggestions.
-4. Data Management: The system uses Pandas for efficient data manipulation and storage.
+4. Data Management: Employs Pandas for efficient data manipulation and storage.
-5. User-friendly Interface: The website offers an intuitive and responsive user interface for easy navigation and interaction.
+5. User-friendly Interface: Offers an intuitive and responsive interface for easy navigation and interaction.

 Snippets